Every family

-The Everys are an historic English family from the West Country (specifically Devon, Dorset and Somerset), traceable to the late 12th century and maternal cousins to the Brice family.
+The Everys are an historic English family from the West Country (specifically Devon, Dorset and Somerset), with later members settling in South East England, traceable to the late 12th century and maternal cousins to the Brice family.
 They were significant landowners in Devon, particularly in Chardstock and Shepton Beauchamp, and as Lords of the manor of Wootton Abbotts.
 The family seats were Wycroft Castle, Wootton Abbotts manor house, and Egginton Hall.
 On 26 May 1641 a branch of the family developed into the Every baronets, and the late 17th-century English pirate Henry Every is believed to have descended from an earlier line.